Articles on: Video Consultations

 A blurry video feed, the images freezing and poor quality sound can indicate a weak signal at either end.

-If you are using WriteUpp at your clinic or place of work, it's possible that the connection is being blocked by any firewalls or protections that the organisation have in place.
+If you are using WriteUpp at your clinic or place of work, it's possible that the connection is being blocked by any firewalls or protections that the organisation has in place.

 The video consultation platform uses a browser to browser connection, which can be impacted by other things that you may have running in your browser, like extensions and ad blockers.
 They can generally be found by opening your browser settings and choosing Extensions or similar.
 Can you toggle them off and try the video consultation again?